 The Medical and Health Humanities encompass a range of clinicians, researchers, and practitioners, who work on these questions and many others.
 Some of these colleagues may be probing the relationship between creativity and health, asking how engagement with the creative arts could benefit members of the public via social prescribing, or could enhance the wellbeing of healthcare professionals via specific workplace interventions.
 Others will be examining how longstanding stereotypes about disabled bodies, reproduced in literature, in art, in the media, can reinforce the stigma that disabled people may face when interacting with public institutions, including healthcare services.

 Yet other scholars will be reflecting on the clinical encounter as a site of creativity, where an illness narrative can emerge, fostered by the clinician’s skilful communication and by the patient’s sense of being put at ease.
 The quality of the relationship between patient and clinician can have an impact on whether the patient feels heard, the feelings they have about their illness, and how likely they are to take any medication.
 And there are many other ways in which healthcare and the humanities speak to each other.

 Many researchers at UEA are already working at this fascinating intersection.
-In May, three leading UEA academics – Professor Christie Watson, author of medical memoir The Language of Kindness: A Nurse’s Story, Dr Harriet Cooper and Professor Sally Hardy – will examine the intersections between health and the humanities at the Lasdun Lecture, a special panel event (book online), and will give you a sneak preview of an exciting new MA programme we are planning in this field.
+In May, three leading UEA academics – Professor Christie Watson, author of medical memoir The Language of Kindness: A Nurse’s Story, Dr Harriet Cooper and Professor Sally Hardy – examined the intersections between health and the humanities at a special panel event that provided a sneak preview of an exciting new MA programme we are planning in this field.

 NARRATIVE MEDICINE: WHY STORY MATTERS